yhtang/FunFact/paper.md

 1. A rich and flexible eDSL to express complicated tensor factorization models with a concise expression.
 2. Forward evaluation of user-defined tensor expressions.
-3. Backpropagation and automatic differentiation to compute the model gradients and optimize the factorization model to a target tensor via stochastic gradient descent.
+3. Backpropagation and automatic differentiation to compute the model gradients and optimize the factorization model for a target tensor using stochastic gradient descent.

 ## eDSL for tensor expressions